(French translation: here)

 There were no butterflies in my grandfather’s garden either.
 Apart from me, no being moved over the snow covered plants, frozen like alabaster sculptures in a modernist museum.
 Shivering in the cold December morning, I thought nothing would before spring.
 I was glad I didn’t tell my grandpa about it, as my aunt might have overheard and told me: “Butterflies in winter, at night?
 Do I need to call a psychiatrist, my dear girl?” and then she would have laughed as though she were joking, but it would still have stung.

 On the night before Christmas, I decided to stay awake.
-As a child, I had spent a few Christmas eves sneaking out of my bedroom, then slowly, silently tiptoeing down the stairs, carefully turning the ornate brass handle outside the library door so I would hide behind the black leather sofa where I could see the fireplace, hoping I would spy on a magically soot-free Father Christmas, his arms full of gifts he would bring to the dining room.
-Of course, I always fell asleep before I could behold him.
+As a child, I had spent many a Christmas Eve sneaking out of my bedroom, then slowly, silently tiptoeing down the stairs, carefully turning the ornate brass handle outside the library door so I would hide behind the black leather sofa where I could see the fireplace, hoping I would spy on a magically soot-free Father Christmas, his arms full of gifts he would bring to the dining room.
+Of course, I had always fallen asleep before I could behold him.
 In the morning I would wake up in my bed and when I would join my family downstairs my grandmother would wink at me.

 This time, I was old enough to stay in the library as long as I wanted to and I felt determined I would not fall asleep.
 My combinatorics lessons were here to make sure I had something to do until dawn, when I would know at last where and how the winter butterfly was spending its days.